Best cheap hot hatchbacks

 There comes a point in every motorist’s life where the need for a practical car becomes inescapable.
 For some it happens the moment they pass their test, while others manage to hold off for a while longer until growing families and stretched finances take their toll.

-But while the inevitable will catch up with everyone, that shouldn’t mean that you have to do without a car that’s fun and engaging to drive.
+But while the inevitable will catch up with almost everyone, that shouldn’t mean that you have to do without a car that’s fun and engaging to drive.
 Fortunately manufacturers understand this conundrum, which is why the hot hatchback exists to bring us driving thrills combined with real-world usefulness.

 And if you can fulfil these criteria while keeping your expenditure down, then you really are onto a winner.
 The used car market is awash with cheap hot hatchbacks, meaning that there should be something out there for everyone across a wide variety of budgets.